sillycowvalley/TTLSim/Documentation/Blinky/Mini_Blinky_BOM.md

 | Headers (clock) | 1 jumper + 2 IO |

-The previous §9 sketch read "~18–20 core ICs," folding the clock into a 2-IC placeholder.
-Enumerated properly — 3× 2114, 4× GAL, the doubled '374/'191 — the core alone is 20; the verified clock module adds 6 + a
+The previous §9 sketch read "~18–20 core ICs," folding the clock into a 2-IC placeholder and omitting the data-path selectors entirely.
+Enumerated properly — 3× 2114, 4× GAL, the doubled '374/'191, **and the data routing** (TOS 8:1 source mux 4× '151, NOS and address quad 2:1s 2× '157, the return-stack-in 3-state mux '257, the NEXTPC 4:1 2× '153, the serial-fill
+'153, and the two '125 write-bus buffers) — the core alone is **30**; the verified clock module adds 6 + a TO-92; the hardware breakpoint adds 3 more.
-TO-92; the hardware breakpoint adds 3 more. **No '14 is double-counted:** the placeholder's '14 is the clock's U2.
+**No '14 is double-counted:** the placeholder's '14 is the clock's U2.

 **Open / unverified:**
 - `ChipInventory.md` not consulted this turn — stock figures are as-stated.
+- The **74257** (3-state RDIN mux) is the one new part not in current stock — it must be ordered; the '125 write buffers are on hand (8 each).
 - 74HC00, 2114, 28C16, can oscillator all flagged *source / confirm*.
 - Stack-strobe glue (~1 IC) could partly draw on the clock module's spares (U7 gate-c/d AND, '273 FF7) but the source treats it as its own part;